-The school district may get an order from an AU to change your child's educational placement to an IAES for up to 45 days, if there is a danger that your child or others are likely to be injured if your child stays in the current placement.
-The AU will decide the IAES.
+The school district may get an order from an ALJ to change your child's educational placement to an IAES for up to 45 days, if there is a danger that your child or others are likely to be injured if your child stays in the current placement.
+The ALJ will decide the IAES.

-Placement During the Pendency of Mediation or a Due Process Hearing for Disciplinary Action

-If you initiate mediation, a due process hearing, or an expedited due process hearing for a removal of more than 10 cumulative school days in a school year, the removal may occur while the disagreement is resolved.
+Placement During the Pendency of Mediation or a Due Process Hearing for Disciplinary Action If you initiate mediation, a due process hearing, or an expedited due process hearing for a removal of more than 10 cumulative school days in a school year, the removal may occur while the disagreement is resolved.

 If you initiate mediation, a due process hearing or an expedited due process hearing for a removal of more than 10 consecutive school days, you and your school district must conduct a manifestation determination to determine whether the conduct that resulted in the discipline was caused by your child's disability.
-If the conduct was a manifestation of your child's disability, your child must be returned to his former placement while the matter is pending unless you and the school district agree otherwise or emergent relief altering your child's placement is granted by an ALJ.
-If it is determined that the conduct was not a manifestation of your child's disability, your child will remain in the IAES until the matter has been resolved by final decision or an agreement between you and the school district, or until the period of removal expires, whichever occurs first.
+If the conduct was a manifestation of your child's disability, your child must be returned to his former placement while the matter is pending unless you and the school district agree otherwise or emergent relief altering your child's disability, your child will remain in the IAES until the matter has been resolved by final decision or an agreement between you and the school district, or until the period of removal expires, whichever occurs first.